VincentDucatteeuw/Ghent-Gazetteer/README.md

 # Ghent Gazetteer

+The _Ghent Gazetteer_ is an ongoing project to create a digital gazetteer for historical Ghent.
+The goal of the project is to create a linked open database for Ghent, similar to the [Adamlink]([url](https://adamlink.nl/)https://adamlink.nl/) project of Amsterdam city.

-Digital technologies such as Linked Open Data and IIIF create new possibilities for the preservation and exploration of cultural heritage.
-Cultural institutions are currently exploring how these technologies can make their collections more accessible, both for humans and computers.
-Simply speaking, LOD can be achieved by connecting collection items to each other and additional information on the web.
-Institutions do this by creating and adding identifiers (URIs) to their data.
-URIs are online resources that are used to uniquely refer to something specific, like a person or a place.
-While URIs exist for places in the world, there aren’t many URIs for places within a city.
-So called digital gazetteers exist but their place URIs are often not granular enough to describe the location of an artefact.
-Institutions require urban gazetteers, so let’s make one.
+Linked Open Data (LOD) facilitates the preservation, enrichment and reuse of cultural heritage data.
+Simply speaking, LOD can be achieved by linking heritage collection (meta)data to each other and similar publicly available information on the web (e.g. Wikidata).
+This requires that institutions publish publicly available information, ideally using identifiers (URIs) in the process.
+URIs are used to uniquely refer to something specific, like a person or a place.
+While numerous URIs exist for places in the world (e.g. Ghent: [Q1296]([url](https://www.wikidata.org/wiki/Q1296)) / [geo:2797656]([url](https://www.geonames.org/2797656/gent.html)) there aren’t many URIs for intra-city places.
+Knowledge bases like Geonames and Wikidata provide place information, but this data is often not granular enough for cultural heritage items (e.g. the photo of former factory).
+Ghent Gazetteer is a so-called urban gazetteer that attempts to provide more granular place information.

-# Available data
+# Currently available data

 Place information is extracted from the city directory 'Wegwijzer der stad Gent" for the years:
 - 1875